HorizenOfficial/horizen-academy-v2/docs/defi/DeFi-scams.md

 ![Discord Safety](/img/defi-scams/Defi-scams-Privacy&Safety-Discord.png)

 ## Paid Google Ads Phishing
 **Google Ad scam** is a type of fraud that involves creating fake ads on Google's advertising platform, Google Ads.
-These scams include creating fake websites or businesses that appear legitimate, but are designed to steal account credentials or other important information.
+These scams include creating fake websites or businesses that appear legitimate but are designed to steal account credentials or other important information.

 **How to avoid Google Ad scam?**
-- Use a browser that hides the Google Ad from Soogle search results;
+- Use a browser that hides the Google Ad from Google search results;
 - Check URLs for look-alike and typosquatting sites.
 Verify that it's the brand's legitimate domain.
 - The domain in the ad may look correct, but once you open it, you may be redirected to a lookalike domain. - Double-check the domain once you are on the site.
 - Do not use Google Ad links within search results; only click on actual search results.